prabuw/prabuw.github.io/_posts/2014-01-27-umbraco-7-what-ive-learned-so-far-document-types-and-templates.markdown

 ---
 layout: post
-title: 'Umbraco 7: What I&#8217;ve learned so Far - Document types and templates'
+title: "Umbraco 7: What I&#8217;ve learned so Far - Document types and templates"
+date: 2014-01-27
-categories:
+categories: [Umbraco]
-- CMS
-- Umbraco
-tags:
-- Document Types
-- Templates
-- Umbraco 7
-status: publish
-type: post
-published: true
-meta:
-  _publicize_pending: '1'
-author:
 ---
 Once you login to the CMS, which can be accessed by placing '/umbraco' after the top level url.
 For example, *www.examplesite.com/umbraco*.
 This will bring up the admin section of the CMS, and it should look something like the